Nafees10/qui/docs/docs.md

 ## `bool keyboardEvent(KeyboardEvent, bool)`
 Called when this widget is the active widget, and a keyboard event occurs.

-It also receives a flag, which is true in the case where the parent wants to cycle focus to next possible active widget.
+It also receives a flag, which is true in case the parent wants to cycle focus to next possible active widget.
 In most scenarios, you will want to do nothing and `return false` in case the flag is true.